yolken/yolken-blog/site/_posts/2021-01-17-great-engineer-onboarding.md

 Most new hires are not pre-assigned to teams.
-Instead, towards the latter half of the bootcamp, a matching process takes place in which each person tries to find a team that they're interested in, that has available headcount, and where the hiring manager is willing to bring them on.
+Instead, towards the latter half of the bootcamp, a matching process takes place in which each person tries to find a team that they're interested in, that has available headcount, and whose hiring manager is willing to bring them on.
 Hiring managers might assign small technical tasks to test out potential team members and ensure that they'll find the work interesting.